nhsconnect/Digital-Child-Health/Generation/Profile.NewbornHearingScreening/DCH-ProcedureRequest-1.md

-This ProcedureRequest resource is constrained to represent a request for a procedure to be performed during a Child Health Event.
+This ProcedureRequest resource is constrained to represent a request for a procedure to be performed during a Child Health event.